14. July 2018

 For this purpose, in dialog Units (Failures view), select option Use Advanced Settings.

-• For the failure durations, define an exponential distribution with parameter Beta = MTTR.
-Now, assign this exponential distribution to the unit’s FailureDuration property.
+• For Duration, apply an exponential distribution with parameter Beta=MTTR.
+Now, assign this exponential distribution to the unit as FailureDuration property.
+Please note that VisualBasic only allows Second (s) as a measure of unit for time.

-• For the failure interval, define an exponential distribution with parameter Beta = MTBF.
-Assign this exponential distribution to the unit’s FailureInterval property.
+• For Interval, define an exponential distribution with parameter Beta=MTBF.
+Assign this exponential distribution to the unit as FailureInterval property.
+Please note that VisualBasic only allows Second (s) as a measure of unit for time.

-Private Sub Simulation_Init()
+Private Sub Simulation_Init() Handles Simulation.Init

 Dim unitWithFailure As String